spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

     * Talent Assessments are performed twice per year -- one mid-year (Q2) and one at the end of fiscal year (Q4).
 * **What can I do to change my performance factor in the future?**
     * There are many things that you can do to change your performance factor in the future.
 Please work with your manager on a career development plan and discuss actions that can be taken to improve.
-* **Can my Growth rating be changed?**
+* **Can my Growth Potential rating be changed?**
-    * After the Talent Assessment closes, your growth factor cannot be changed.
-Your manager assessed your growth factor and this would be an opportunity for you and your manager to align on your growth opportunities.
+    * After the Talent Assessment closes, your growth potential factor cannot be changed.
+Your manager assessed your growth potential factor and this would be an opportunity for you and your manager to align on your growth opportunities.
 This discussion can also be an input into your career development discussion.
-* **What can I do to change my Growth rating in the future?**
+* **What can I do to change my Growth Potentialrating in the future?**
-    * There are many things that a team member can do to change their growth factor in the future.
+    * There are many things that a team member can do to change their growth potential factor in the future.
 Talk with your manager about how you might be able to develop a plan to increase your [expandability, adaptability, consistency and self-awareness](/handbook/people-group/talent-assessment/#measuring-growth).
 Do you currently possess all the skills needed for your current role?
 Have you identified what skills you would like to learn?
 Have you determined what your career goals are, and are you actively working towards those goals?
 Are there additional projects to take on, to stretch your current responsibilities and/or skills?
 These are some discussion questions that might help you and your manager align on a future plan for growth.
 * **My team member is currently on a performance remediation plan; how should I handle this?**
     *  You should continue to move forward with communicating their performance factor to them and use the meeting as an opportunity to reinforce the expectations of meeting the goals highlighted in the plan.
-* **My team member has recently been promoted - but we assessed the Performance/Growth prior to the promotion.
+* **My team member has recently been promoted - but we assessed the Performance/Growth Potential prior to the promotion.
 How do I communicate that to the team member?**
     *  The timing of a promotion can sometimes coincide with the Talent Assessment.
 It's important to discuss with the team member whether the talent assessment was based on the previous or new role.
-Being promoted recognizes high performance both in terms of increased scope/responsibility, and monetarily through compensation increase; therefore a **promotion "resets" the performance/growth factor evaluation** if the team member was assessed prior to the promotion.
+Being promoted recognizes high performance both in terms of increased scope/responsibility, and monetarily through compensation increase; therefore a **promotion "resets" the performance/growth potential factor evaluation** if the team member was assessed prior to the promotion.
 With the promotion, the job responsibilities and scope can change significantly; therefore a new assessment should be made at the next talent assessment period.
 We recommend you review the responsibilities of the new role and identify focus points for growth in the new role.

 ## Mid-Year Check In